seqan/seqan3/doc/fragments/io_sam_file_output.md

 change the order of the parameters, you can pass a non-empty fields trait object to the seqan3::sam_file_output constructor to select the fields that are used for interpreting the arguments.
 <br><br>
-The following snippets demonstrates the usage of such a field_traits object.
+The following snippet demonstrates the usage of such a `field_traits` object.

 \include test/snippet/io/sam_file/record_based_writing2.cpp

-A different way of passing custom fields to the file is to pass a seqan3::record – instead of a tuple – to push_back().
+A different way of passing custom fields to the file is to pass a seqan3::record – instead of a tuple – to `push_back()`.
 The seqan3::record clearly indicates which of its elements has which seqan3::field so **the file will use that information instead of the template argument**.
 This is especially handy when reading from one file and writing to another, because you don't have to configure the output file to match the input file, it will just work:

 \include test/snippet/io/sam_file/sam_file_output_custom_fields.cpp

 This will copy the FLAG and REF_OFFSET value into the new output file.

-Note that the other SAM columns in the output file will have a default value, so unless you specify to read all SAM columns (see seqan3::format_sam) the output file will not be equal to the input file.
+\note Note that the other SAM columns in the output file will have a default value, so unless you specify to read all SAM columns (see seqan3::format_sam) the output file will not be equal to the input file.

 #### Writing record-wise in batches